 Child Representation

 Child custody can be a very contentious matter.
 Divorcing parents may be willing to work out an amicable agreement, or they may be unwilling to negotiate, for whatever reason.
-In child custody matters, the court mandates that the parents attend a mediation to attempt to work out an agreement out of court.
+In child custody matters, the Illinois court mandates that the parents attend a mediation to attempt to work out an agreement out of court in Huntley, Illinois.
 When this is unsuccessful, the child custody matters are decided by a judge at trial.
-It stands to reason that the quality, experience, and talent of your child custody lawyer are arguably the most critical factor in the outcome of a custody trial.
+It stands to reason that the quality, experience, and talent of your child custody lawyer in Huntley, are arguably the most critical factor in the outcome of a custody trial.

 Legal Custody vs. Physical Custody